John Constantine

-The character made its live-action debut in the film Constantine (2005), played by Keanu Reeves.
+The character made his live-action debut in the film Constantine (2005), played by Keanu Reeves.
 On television, Constantine was played in the television series Constantine by Matt Ryan, who later reprised the character in the Arrowverse series Arrow, Legends of Tomorrow, and The Flash, and several animated productions.
 Jenna Coleman later portrayed a female version of the character (and her ancestor) in the television series The Sandman, adapting both Constantines' roles from the comic series.